150th Anniversary of College Football

 The 150th anniversary is the second major celebration of college football that will effect the team uniforms.
 In 1969, numerous schools celebrated the 100th anniversary of the first game and wore a 100 logo on their helmets, in multiple orientations.
 The helmet decal was naturally a team-by-team decision, so there were many games in which one team wore the logo and the opponent did not.
 By The Helmet Project‘s count, over 80 teams have been spotted wearing the 100 decals.

-Auburn was one of the teams that did not wear the 100th anniversary logo.
-Auburn had just added the AU logo to the helmets in 1966 and apparently wasn’t interesting in changing.
+Auburn was one of the teams that did not wear the 100th-anniversary logo.
+Auburn had just added the AU logo to the helmets in 1966 and apparently wasn’t interested in changing.
 While many teams across the country wore the commemorative logo, the Tigers only faced one team with the 100 donning their helmets: Alabama.

 Auburn is no stranger to anniversary logos and patches.
 In 1992, the Tigers football team wore a 100th Season of Auburn Football patch.
 Only one white-backed patch was created, which made for an interesting look on the blue jerseys.